 If you want less camber than stock with a lowered vehicle:

-- Do not install the supplied spacers, simply shorten the traction link by up to 6mm (keep a gap in the arm between 18-24mm), this will remove up to 1 degree of camber.
+- Install the supplied spacers at the upper camber arm, and fine-tune by simply shortening the traction link by up to 6mm (keep a gap in the arm between 18-24mm), this will remove up to 1 degree of camber.